Best cheap headphones 2025: great music quality on a budget

 Given everyone’s apparent obsession with wireless headphones, you’d be forgiven for thinking the days of wired headphones were numbered, especially at the more affordable end of the market.

 But we’d be surprised if those thoughts ever surfaced in the corridors of Austrian Audio’s Vienna HQ.
 The company, born out of ex-AKG employees, has hit the ground running with its first-ever range of wired headphones, Hi-X. And this model won What Hi-Fi?
-Awards in both 2022 and 2023.
+Awards in 2022, 2023 and 2024.
+The hat-trick.

 We wouldn't insist on you partnering them with a suitable DAC/headphone amplifier, but do so and you’ll be rewarded with a mature-sounding pair of headphones that go above and beyond at the money.